 Operations and technology expense principally includes personnel-related costs for employees involved with the authentication, merchandising and fulfillment of goods sold through our online marketplace and retail stores, as well as our general information technology expense.
 Operations and technology expense also includes allocated facility and overhead costs, costs related to our retail stores, facility supplies and depreciation of hardware and equipment, as well as research and development expense for technology associated with managing and improving our operations.
 We capitalize a portion of our proprietary software and technology development costs.
 As such, operations and technology expense also includes amortization of capitalized technology development costs.
-While we have implemented cost saving measures to address the challenges from the COVID-19 pandemic, we expect operations and technology expense to increase in future periods to support our growth, including bringing on additional authentication centers and continuing to invest in automation and other technology improvements to support and drive efficiency in our operations.
+We expect operations and technology expense to increase in future periods to support our growth, including continuing to invest in automation and other technology improvements to support and drive efficiency in our operations.
 These expenses may vary from year to year as a percentage of revenue, depending primarily upon when we choose to make more significant investments.
-We expect these expenses to decrease as a percentage of revenue over the longer term.
+We expect these expenses to continue to decrease as a percentage of revenue.